-Video on-demand services are big business in 2021.
-With the global lockdown a year earlier, more people are snacking away on all the best content available online.
-With the year’s projected revenue to reach $1,207 million and a projected CAGR growth of 12.2% over the next 5 years, the industry is looking very healthy.
+Video-on-demand services were big business in 2021.
+With the global lockdown a year earlier, more people are snacking away on all the best online content.
+With the year's projected revenue to reach $1,207 million and a projected CAGR growth of 12.2% over the next five years, the industry is looking very healthy.

-However, before jumping onto the OTT streaming services gold rush, a strategy needs to be in place.
-Having the wrong plan will cost you lots of potential customers, revenues and even your reputation.
+However, before jumping onto the OTT streaming services gold rush, a strategy must be in place.
+Having the wrong plan will cost you lots of potential customers, revenues, and even your reputation.

-In this industry, one of your most important decisions to make will be deciding which revenue model best suits your OTT video platform.
+In this industry, one of your most important decisions will be deciding which revenue model best suits your OTT video platform.

 By now, you should have either done enough research on such revenue models or have already implemented one and are looking at changing or even merging the models.
 There is no single suitable revenue model which should be adhered to by all VOD platforms to maximize their returns.
 Each model has its strengths and weaknesses.
-What you need is to figure out which is the best match for your content and the audience that consumes them.
+You need to figure out the best match for your content and the audience that consumes them.

-A quick recap, these are the 3 major VOD revenue models:
+Here is a quick recap, these are the three major VOD revenue models:

 - Transactional Video on Demand (TVOD) - Instead of accessing a smorgasbord of content, users pay for a single piece of content, such as a single episode or season.
 Some examples of TVODs include iTunes and Google Play.

-- Advertising Video on Demand (AVOD) – Unlike SVOD and TVOD, platforms that use this model earn revenue through advertisers placing ads before or during the content.
+- Advertising Video on Demand (AVOD) - Unlike SVOD and TVOD, platforms that use this model earn revenue by placing ads before or during the content.
 Some examples of AVODs include Xumo and Crackle.

 Hybrid Revenue Model